 Business Logic at the App Level: Top Benefits

 - Performance.
-Previously, the speed of execution of the database logic, which is often actually higher, was important.
+Previously, the speed of execution of the database rules, which is often actually higher, was important.
 But with the huge increase in the number of users, increasing data transfer speeds, scaling has become much more influential on system performance.
-Application servers are much easier to scale than database servers.
+App servers are much easier to scale than database servers.
 For example, an application can be placed in a container and used as needed, depending on the load created by users.
 As a result, it will be much easier and cheaper to get the performance you need from the system.

 Apart from that, some databases have a number of restrictions for developing business logic in SQL.
 First of all, this pertains to such data warehouses as Amazon Redshift, Azure Synapse Analytics, BigQuery, Snowflake, Vertica, etc.